Check in at your Sunwise accommodation!

 The yellow line close to the sea is the boulevard (one-way traffic from north to south) and where the information-i is, the Kaya Grandi, our only real shopping street, starts.

 Most restaurants on Bonaire are in the Kralendijk area, with Cuba Compagnie and La Cantina in the center and It Rains Fishes, Capriccio and At Sea just outside the center on the boulevard.
 But don’t forget to have a taste of Bonaire at Foodies in the Sorobon area, Brass Boer at Punt Vierkant and Ingridients and Rum Runners on the dive resorts in Hato.
-Check here for a complete overview with Google Maps locations!
+Check here for a complete overview of our favorite Bonaire restaurants!

 Unlike for instance on Aruba, you won’t find many very crowded beaches and beach bars on Bonaire.
 They’re all quite laidback and quiet.
 The Sunwise team likes to go to The Hang Out Beachbar on Sundays, because they often have a DJ then.
-On Friday night, starting 5pm, it’s Happy Hour Time on Bonaire and we like to go to Coco Beach during those hours.
-On Fridays and Sundays it’s lounge music time at the Beach Club Ocean Oasis, with Ibiza-like atmospheres and the best deep house DJs!
-Look over here for an overview of our favorite beach bars and their exact locations!
+On Friday night, starting 5pm, it’s Happy Hour Time on Bonaire and we like to go to Beach Club Ocean Oasis, with Ibiza-like atmospheres and the best deep house DJs!
+Look over here for an overview of our favorite beach bars on Bonaire!

 Driving on Bonaire